schrauger/mint.com-customize-default-categories/README.md

 ## How to Use
 After the script is installed and enabled, you will need to set your preferences.
-On the [Transactions page][transactions], click on the Category dropdown field of the current transaction, hover over any of the top level categories, and click on the sub-category link `Add/Edit Categories`.
+On the [Transactions page](https://wwws.mint.com/transaction.event), click on the Category dropdown field of the current transaction, hover over any of the top level categories, and click on the sub-category link `Add/Edit Categories`.
 This is where you would go if you wanted to add a custom category (which Mint lets you do natively).

 Click on the top-right link that says `Edit Hidden Categories`.
 You will then see checkboxes next to each category and sub-category.
 Place a checkmark in the checkbox of the categories you want to hide.
 Their text will be crossed out.